20minutes/pg-rabbitmq-fdw/README.md

 [![Build Status](https://travis-ci.com/20minutes/pg-rabbitmq-fdw.svg?token=WLCcDeVWNcj6cS73wonE&branch=master)](https://travis-ci.com/20minutes/pg-rabbitmq-fdw)

-The general idea is to push any inserted / updated / deleted document in PostgreSQL to RabbitMQ so it can (for example) be indexed in other system.
+The general idea is to push any inserted / updated / deleted document in PostgreSQL to RabbitMQ so it can (for example) be indexed in an other system.

 ## Before starting

-- We only want to push a message in a queue for each actio.
+- We only want to push a message in a queue for each action.
 So we assume the FDW will only perform `insert` action (see functions below).
 - We also assume the virtual host for RabbitMQ is `/`.

 ## Requirements

 - [Multicorn](http://multicorn.org/) 1.3.x and up
-- Python 2.7 (Don't know if Python 3 works)
+- Python 2.7 (don't know if Python 3 works)
 - A RabbitMQ server (with exchange and queue configured)
-- A PostgreSQL server (tested under 9.5, should be fine with 9.3 & 9.4 too)
+- A PostgreSQL server (tested under 9.5, should be fine with 9.3, 9.4 & 9.6 too)
 - Be sure to have these packages installed (at least on Ubuntu): `make gcc git postgresql-server-dev-9.5 python-dev python-setuptools python-pip`

 ## Installation